 NECAH studentships are open to Home and EU applicants only, and can be held for either full time or part time study.
 Other applicants are welcome to apply for places on the programme on a self-funded basis.
 Please see the FAQs [LINK TO ADD] for further information on eligibility.

 Stage 1 - Application

 Applicants apply by the advertised deadline by completing the form below and sending it together with scanned copies of their relevant qualifications to firstname.lastname@example.org.
 Applicants must also contact two referees who should send their references direct to email@example.com by the application deadline.

 Applications are graded by the Consortium's Admissions Board according to its criteria and shortlisted candidates are invited for interview by a panel of three staff.

 Applicants will be notified by Hull Graduate School, on behalf of the Consortium, with one of three possible decisions:

-- An applicant is offered a place on the doctoral programme and an AHRC studentship
+- An applicant is offered a place on the doctoral programme and a funded studentship

-- An applicant is offered a place on the doctoral programme
+- An applicant is offered a self-funded place on the doctoral programme

 - Application rejected